naabu/naabu/README.md

 ```

 ## Firebase production
-- The Firebase production environment does not need admin keys or Firebase config settings.
+The Firebase production environment does not need admin keys or Firebase config settings.
 It is loaded and applied automatically.

 ## Updated indexes from Firebase UI
 `firebase firestore:indexes > firestore.indexes.json`

 ## Embrace serverless paradigm
-We made the decision to not support SSR for authenticated users.
-See part 3 of the twitch stream.
+We made the decision to [not support SSR](https://youtu.be/HMF1IorpKmk) for authenticated users for now.
+SSR is disabled until we have a good method to use SSR with SvelteKIt with Firebase.

-For SEO purposes public information should work with SSR.